cjmet/AhMediaPlayer/README.md

 <br>

 ## Known Issues
+* If you want cross-platform compatibility, keep at least an 'android' project target enabled at all times.
+And probably test it once a day.
+  * I disabled all the other targets for simplicity while learning, but that also allowed the project to introduce and use incompatible libraries.
+  * At some point in the future I'll need to do a major refactor to fix this and enable android.
 * Use the latest update of Visual Studio 2022, .Net 8, and .Net MAUI
 * MAUI Debugging is very generic and unhelpful.
 It's hard to know what's wrong.
 Any advice here would be greatly appreciated.
 * %AppData% is a Different location in Win11/Console, Win11/Web, and Win11/Maui.